Artificial intelligence tools for information retrieval, research, and teaching

 A link to a dedicated GPTs of Consensus in ChatGPT: https://chatgpt.com/g/g-bo0FiWLY7-consensus

-ScienceOS (launched in October 2023) is a search engine that uses language model technology to extract information from articles.
-The name of the tool combines “Sciences” and “Operating System,” suggesting that the company, based in Germany, aims to provide a solution for a variety of research activities, not just literature review.
-The tool includes a ChatGPT-based interface, resembling GPTs within ChatGPT that “sits” on a knowledge database (using RAG system).
-For each query, users receive a well-formulated answer supported by citations from articles within the text.
+ScienceOS is an AI search engine based on semantic search, developed in Germany.
+The tool includes a Chat-based interface, and for each query in natural Language the users receive a well-formulated answer supported by citations from articles within the text.
 SCImago rank is available for each paper.
 To obtain a list of articles or their citation network, users can click the appropriate button below the response.

 It also enables the use and creation of AI Actions, saved prompts for various recurring tasks such as creating presentations and summarizing articles.
 There are several ready-made prompts, and users can create additional custom prompts.